 Rotala macrandra 'mini type 2' has very unique curled leaf edges.
 A difficult plant to grow consistently well though.

 Rotala macrandra 'mini butterfly' looks similar to Rotala rotundifolia red at first glance; however, it has a deeper red tone with leaf edges that are slightly rolled outwards.
 It takes on a more compact, rounder form under slower growth conditions.

-Rotala macrandra 'mini type 4' red from my farm tank, growth form is similar to regular Rotala macrandra, but it is about 1/3 the size.
+Rotala macrandra 'mini type 4' red from our 2Hr farm tank, growth form is similar to regular Rotala macrandra, but it is about 1/3 the size.
 Substrate PAR is around 200 umols, water column fertilization is lean with rich substrate.